Compare Small Business Loans

-Easier to budget for: When leasing, you generally won't have to pay for any significant maintenance, repairs or upkeep to the property, which can amount to huge unforeseen costs (though you may be expected to pay for minor repairs).
-Instead, you'll know exactly what you need to pay each month without the worry of unanticipated, expensive repair costs.
+Fixed monthly cost: When leasing, you generally won’t have to pay for any significant maintenance, repairs or upkeep to the property, though you may be expected to pay for minor repairs.
+Instead, you’ll know exactly what you need to pay each month without the worry of unanticipated, expensive repair costs.

-Tax breaks: You may deduct these costs as incurred: lease payments, property insurance, property taxes (depending on the lease type), utilities and maintenance.
-You can deduct your entire lease payment, in contrast to a mortgage's interest-only deduction.
+Tax breaks: You may deduct these costs as incurred: Lease payments, property insurance, property taxes (depending on the lease type), utilities and maintenance.
+You can deduct your entire lease payment, in contrast to a mortgage’s interest-only deduction.

 Cons of Leasing

-No equity or appreciation: You don't accumulate any equity when you lease, although some contracts have a rent-to-buy feature that allows you to apply a portion of the rent you've already paid toward the purchase of the property.
-Without equity, you don't benefit from capital appreciation.
+No equity or appreciation: You don’t accumulate any equity when you lease, although some contracts have a lease-to-own commercial property feature that allows you to apply a portion of the rent you’ve already paid toward the purchase of the property.
+Without equity, you don’t benefit from capital appreciation.

-No passive income: You can't be the landlord and thus cannot collect rent from others, losing secondary income you could gain from owning property.
+No passive income: You aren’t the landlord and thus cannot collect rent from others, losing secondary income you could gain from owning property.

 Rent is expensive: Your monthly rent payments will usually exceed mortgage payments on the same property.
 The typical triple-net lease agreement makes tenants responsible for monthly retail insurance, property taxes, utilities and maintenance costs.
 When added to the lease payment, your costs are greater, although after-tax costs depend on the situation.

-No control: The lease may have restrictions and even early termination clauses that hamstring tenants' ability to control the rental space.
-You have no control over rent hikes when the lease expires.
-And if you go out of business, you must continue paying rent or face penalties.
+No control: The lease may have restrictions and even early termination clauses that hamstring the tenant’s ability to control the rental space.
+You have no control over rent hikes when the lease expires, and if you go out of business, you must continue paying rent or face penalties.